wso2-attic/carbon-gateway-framework/README.md

 #WSO2 Gateway

-This is a temporary repo for WSO2 Gateway work.

 Gateway is a message-mediation-engine implementation that can receive/send Carbon-Messages from/to Carbon Transport and mediate messages.

 - Gateway Core runtime is configured via Gateway mediation language